-Madhouse proved that their situation financially was sky high when they released this film alongside things like Vampire Hunter D: Bloodlust and Millennium Actress.
-Just like in those films, animation quality is top-notch.
-All the movements for everything in the city and all the robots and characters move with flowing precision and do so often.
-The setting is oozing with atmosphere, especially since the anime loves to show the various different locations and what exactly happens in each of them.
-Fantastic animation sequences in robotics and in large masses of people provide a visual experience that never gets boring.
-This was also one of the films that tried to make great innovations using CGI combined with cel animation, and most of the time it blends very well and creates impressive images.
-However, for every 3D scene that looks great, there’s another one that look ridiculously odd and out of place.
-There are many bits with CGI that just don’t blend at all or look intensely awkward in an otherwise gorgeous world.
-Big examples include quite a few technological shots, some 2D/3D architectural combinations, and a hideously rendered fish in a giant tank in one of the politicians’ offices.
-Overall, they were able to at least get some good progress in the scale of things and how 3D could help create vast settings and result enormous shots.
-And since the 2D animation carries the movie half the time, I definitely think it holds up okay for today.
+Madhouse proved that their finances were sky high when they released Metropolis alongside works like Vampire Hunter D: Bloodlust and Millennium Actress.
+All three of these films have top notch animation quality.
+All of the characters, robots and background extras move with flowing precision and do so constantly throughout the movie.
+The settings ooze atmosphere and detail, especially since the anime loves to show the various locations and what exactly happens in each of them.
+This was also one of the films that tried using more CGI combined with cel animation, and most of the time it blends fine and creates impressive images.
+But for every 3D scene that looks great, there’s another one that look ridiculously odd and out of place.
+Big examples include select shots of mechanics, some 2D/3D architectural combinations, and a hideously rendered fish in one scene.
+They were able to make some good progress in the scale of things and how 3D could help create vast settings, and since the 2D animation carries the movie most of the time I definitely think it holds up okay for today.

 The music was made up of many great pieces revolving around a decent main theme for the movie.
 A large range of orchestral and jazz music provided very nice accompaniment to many scenes in the film, and are perfectly capable of being entertaining tracks on their own.
-Not much else to say but that it was a good OST, and probably even worth getting.
+Not much else to say other than that it was a good OST, and probably even worth hunting down.